GPT-2 large language model

 Technology: Large language model (LLM); NLP/text analysis; Neural networks; Deep learning; Machine learning

-Issue: Accuracy/reliability; Dual/multi-use; Mis/disinformation; Environment; Marketing
+Issue: Accuracy/reliability; Dual/multi-use; Mis/disinformation; Environment; Transparency

 Leib M., Köbis N.C., Rilke R.M., Hagens M., Irlenbusch B. (2021).
 The corruptive force of AI-generated advice